Codependency Counseling Orlando

 * Low Self Esteem

 Many codependents suffer from feelings of low self esteem, They may feel that they need to stay in a toxic relationship even though it is not fulfilling or meeting their emotional needs because they believe that no one else would want them.
 The self esteem issues makes the codependent convince themselves that they need to stay in the relationship.
-To put up with a less than desirable situation because they truly believe they are not good enough or worthy of a loving and healthy relationship.
+To put up with a less than desirable situation because they truly believe they are not good enough.
+That they are not worthy of a loving relationship.
 For example, with an abusive alcoholic and a codependent, the person with low self esteem may feel it is their duty to stay and cater to the needs of the person with addiction and try to” fix” them and their relationship, when in reality they should walk away.

 * Difficulty Setting Boundaries

-Codependents have difficulty setting boundaries in a relationship as well as respecting others.
+Codependents have a difficult time setting boundaries in a relationship.
+It is difficult to respect others.
 The codependent may allow others to invade their personal space.
 They feel they do not have the right to speak up and voice their own opinions and beliefs.
-They might feel as if they cannot disagree or have their own thoughts and opinions about anything, especially if it goes against what the other person in the relationship believes, feels, or thinks.
+They might feel as if they cannot disagree.
+The do not have their own thoughts and opinions about anything.
+This is true when it goes against what the other person in the relationship believes, feels, or thinks.
 The codependent may not even realize that they have the right to be treated with respect.

 * Difficulty Owning Own Thoughts and Feelings